 If that person perceives the change like a new opportunity it can stay.

 Mindset Filters: Takeaway

 These filters are not good or bad.
 They reflect how you perceive the relationship between things in your life.
 How they are related to each other.
 Once you know what you’re dealing with you can plan things out.

 The same goes for personal relationships.
 If your significant other is with you for 2 years and you know it’s ‘differences with exception’ (or sameness and differences equally) you understand it’s time to spark up the relationship or create some significant changes.
 If you want to keep that person of course.

 Note!
 Just to be clear.
-The Mindset Method using the Relationship Filter won’t take all the other evaluation methods out of the table.
+The Mindset Filters always work.
+Using the Relationship Filter won’t take all the other evaluation methods out of the table.
 Your employee still needs to match the company, its culture, and be an overall good fit.
 And then the relationship filter can come into play.